- ADMISSIONS & AID

 Independent Travel Policy

 Studying abroad with SIT is an intensive, immersive experience.
-Students should expect that most weekends will be occupied with homestay family interaction, homework, and planned program excursions.
-Accordingly, students who wish to engage in extensive independent travel should do so outside of the program’s defined enrollment period (e.g. before the program begins and/or after it ends).
-During the program’s enrollment period, it is possible for students to engage in limited independent travel under the parameters detailed below.
+Students should expect that most weekends will be occupied with homestay family interaction, academic work, and planned program excursions.
+Therefore, students who wish to engage in extensive independent travel should do so outside of the program’s defined enrollment period (typically after the program ends).
+During the program’s enrollment period, it is possible for students to engage in limited independent travel under the guidelines detailed below.

 - mobile phone contact information; and